Kartik20440/MovieHub/README.md

 * **Engineering:**

     There's a growing need for streamlined experiences in cinema, where storytelling meets technology.
 Our motivation is to create a platform that simplifies movie exploration.
-By integrating data from different sources and employing intelligent algorithms, we aim to provide users with a go-to movie recommendation platformaligned with their interests.
+By integrating data from different sources and employing intelligent algorithms, we aim to provide users with a go-to movie recommendation platform aligned with their interests.

 * **Research:**